Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Abstract

 \section{Abstract}

-Spanners for metric spaces have been extensively studied, both in general metrics and in restricted classes, perhaps most notably in low-dimensional Euclidean spaces --- due to their numerous applications. {\em Euclidean spanners} can be viewed as means of {\em compressing} the $\binom{n}{2}$ pairwise distances of a $d$-dimensional Euclidean space into $O(n) = O_{\epsilon,d}(n)$ spanner edges, so that the spanner distances preserve the original distances to within a factor of $1+\epsilon$, for any $\epsilon > 0$.
-Moreover, one can compute such spanners in optimal $O(n \log n)$ time.
+Spanners for metric spaces have been extensively studied, perhaps most notably in low-dimensional Euclidean spaces --- due to their numerous applications. {\em Euclidean spanners} can be viewed as means of {\em compressing} the $\binom{n}{2}$ pairwise distances of a $d$-dimensional Euclidean space into $O(n) = O_{\epsilon,d}(n)$ spanner edges, so that the spanner distances preserve the original distances to within a factor of $1+\epsilon$, for any $\epsilon > 0$.
+Moreover, one can compute such spanners efficiently in the standard centralized and distributed settings.
 Once the spanner has been computed, it serves as a ``proxy'' overlay network, on which the computation can proceed, which gives rise to huge savings in space and other important quality measures.

-On the negative side, by working on the spanner rather than the original metric, one loses the key property of being able to efficiently ``navigate'' between pairs of points.
-While in the original metric, one can go from any point to any other via a direct edge, it is unclear how to efficiently navigate in the spanner: How can we translate the {\em existence} of a ``good'' path into an efficient algorithm finding it?
-Moreover, usually by ``good'' path we mean a path whose weight approximates the original distance between its endpoints --- but a priori the number of edges (or ``hops'') in the path could be huge.
-To control the hop-length of paths, one can try to upper bound the spanner's {\em hop-diameter}, but naturally bounded hop-diameter spanners are more complex than spanners with unbounded hop-diameter, which might render the algorithmic task of efficiently finding good paths more challenging.

-The original metric enables us to navigate optimally --- a single hop (for any two points) with the exact distance, but the price is high --- $\Theta(n^2)$ edges.
-Is it possible to efficiently navigate, on a sparse spanner, using $k$ hops and approximate distances, for $k$ approaching 1 (say $k=2$)?
-Surprisingly, this fundamental question has been overlooked despite the long line of work on spanners in metric spaces.
+The original metric enables us to ``navigate'' optimally --- a single hop (for any two points) with the exact distance, but the price is high --- $\Theta(n^2)$ edges.
+Is it possible to efficiently navigate, on a sparse spanner, using $k$ hops and approximate distances, for $k$ close to 1 (say $k=2$)?
+Surprisingly, this fundamental question has been overlooked in Euclidean spaces, as well as in other classes of metrics, despite the long line of work on spanners in metric spaces.